Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Introduction

-The main difficulty for proving Theorem \ref{THM:GWP} is that, when $1 < \al \leq \frac 98$, the Gibbs measure $\rhoo$ in \eqref{Gibbs2} and the base Gaussian measure in \eqref{gauss2} are mutually singular.
-Thus, in this range of $\al$, Bourgain's invariant measure argument in \cite{BO94, BO96} is not directly applicable.
-To overcome this issue, we combine some of the ideas from Oh-Okamoto-Tolomeo \cite{OOT2} on the hyperbolic $\Phi_3^3$-model and Bringmann-Deng-Nahmod-Yue \cite{BDNY} on the hyperbolic $\Phi_3^4$-model.
+The proof of Theorem~\ref{THM:GWP} is based on \cite{OPTz, OWZ} for the solution ansatz and \cite{OOT2, BDNY} for the globalization procedure.
+In \cite{OOT2} (see also \cite{Bring2}), the Gibbs measure is represented via the varational approach due to Barashkov-Gubinelli \cite{BG}, while in \cite{BDNY}, it is represented via a heat flow.
+In this paper, we choose to mainly follow the variational approach, more particularly the work \cite{OOT2} by Oh-Okamoto-Tolomeo, by incorporating a nonlinear smoothing argument from \cite{BDNY}.
 Similar to \cite{OOT2}, our globalization argument is mainly consisted of the following three components: \begin{enumerate} \item[1.]
 Uniform (in $N$) exponential integrability of the truncated enhanced data set (see \eqref{data3x} below) with respect to the truncated Gibbs measure $\rhoo_N$.

 \item[2.]
-A stability result established by adding an exponentially decaying weight in time.
+A stability result established by adding an exponentially decaying weight in time and modifying the local well-posedness argument.

 \item[3.]
 A uniform (in $N$) control of the solution with large probability by exploiting the invariance of the truncated Gibbs measure $\rhoo_N$. \end{enumerate}